pyg-team/pytorch_geometric/docs/source/notes/heterogeneous.rst

    :width: 90%

 As a result, the model now expects dictionaries with node and edge types as keys as input arguments, rather than single tensors utilized in homogeneous graphs.
+Note that we pass in a tuple of :obj:`in_channels` to :class:`~torch_geometric.nn.conv.SAGEConv` in order to allow for message passing in bipartite graphs.
 Both :meth:`~torch_geometric.nn.to_hetero` and :meth:`~torch_geometric.nn.to_hetero_with_bases` are very flexible with respect to the homogeneous architectures that can be automatically converted to heterogeneous ones, *e.g.*, applying skip-connections, jumping knowledge or other techniques are supported out-of-the-box.

 .. _lazyinit: